Artificial intelligence in healthcare: Oncology

 AI has been explored for use in cancer diagnosis, risk stratification, molecular characterization of tumors, and cancer drug discovery.
 A particular challenge in oncologic care that AI is being developed to address is the ability to accurately predict which treatment protocols will be best suited for each patient based on their individual genetic, molecular, and tumor-based characteristics.
-Through its ability to translate images to mathematical sequences, AI has been trialed in cancer diagnostics with the reading of imaging studies and pathology slides.
-In January 2020, researchers demonstrated an AI system, based on a Google DeepMind algorithm, capable of surpassing human experts in breast cancer detection.
+AI has been trialed in cancer diagnostics with the reading of imaging studies and pathology slides.

+In January 2020, Google DeepMind announced an algorithm capable of surpassing human experts in breast cancer detection in screening scans.
+A number of researchers, including Trevor Hastie, Joelle Pineau, and Robert Tibshirani among others, published a reply claiming that DeepMind's research publication in Nature lacked key details on methodology and code, "effectively undermin[ing] its scientific value" and making it impossible for the scientific community to confirm the work.
+In the MIT Technology Review, author Benjamin Haibe-Kains characterized DeepMind's work as "an advertisement" having little to do with science.

 In July 2020, it was reported that an AI algorithm developed by the University of Pittsburgh achieves the highest accuracy to date in identifying prostate cancer, with 98% sensitivity and 97% specificity.
+In 2023 a study reported the use of AI for CT-based radiomics classification at grading the aggressiveness of retroperitoneal sarcoma with 82% accuracy compared with 44% for lab analysis of biopsies.

 Ophthalmology

-The eyes are not to be left out in the use of artificial intelligence-enhanced technology to aid in the screening of eye disease.
+Artificial intelligence-enhanced technology is being used as an aid in the screening of eye disease and prevention of blindness.
 In 2018, the U.S. Food and Drug Administration authorized the marketing of the first medical device to diagnose a specific type of eye disease, diabetic retinopathy using an artificial intelligence algorithm.
-Moreover, AI technology may be utilized to further improve "diagnosis rates" because of the potential to decrease detection time.
+Moreover, AI technology may be used to further improve "diagnosis rates" because of the potential to decrease detection time.